ibm-cloud-docs/watsonxdata/data_stream_databricks2spark.md

    - `your_aws_access_key`: AWS access key (for Amazon S3 storage)
    - `your_aws_secret_key`: AWS secret key (for Amazon S3 storage)

    The OAuth client ID and secret can be obtained from Service Principals in Databricks.
-For more information, see the IBM Cloud documentation.
+For more information, see [Integrating Databricks Unity Catalog in {{site.data.keyword.lakehouse_short}}](/docs/watsonxdata?topic=watsonxdata-data_stream_databricks1).
    {: note}

 2. Choose a submission method